Temple of Leah, Cebu: Complete Visitor Guide (2026)

 Taoist Temple

-A colourful Chinese Taoist temple in Beverly Hills, Cebu City — intricate architecture, fortune-telling rituals, and sweeping city views from its upper terraces.
+Colourful Chinese Taoist temple in Beverly Hills, Cebu City — intricate architecture, fortune-telling rituals, and sweeping city views from the upper terraces.
+Free to enter.
+A complete contrast to Temple of Leah’s Roman aesthetic.

 ✝️